Last Updated on

 2) Cubs baseball…until 2016!

 Parking prevents both residents and tourists alike from enjoying all our city has to offer.
 Now that the city privatized parking meters and Chicago has been recognized as the worst city in the USA for parking, it’s time to fight back!
-Let me reveal every free parking tip I know!
+Which begs the question:

 1. Hotels with Free Overnight Parking in Chicago